 Study areas include:

 Biomedical Science is a continually changing, dynamic profession with long-term career prospects including management, research, education and specialised laboratory work

-UNE has developed two new postgraduate courses in response to the National Disability Insurance Scheme.
-Our disability management courses are designed to equip you with the knowledge and skills to understand the principles of disability and how to implement best practice when working in this specific setting.
+In response to the introduction of the National Disability Insurance Scheme (NDIS) and increasing demand for access to evidence-based services in the disability community, UNE now offers three postgraduate courses in disability practice which are designed to equip you with the knowledge and skills to understand the principles of disability and the processes and strategies to implement best practice when working in this specific setting.

 Exercise and sports science concentrates on the study of human movement from developmental, mechanical, motor control, psychosocial, psychological, historical, pathological, and physiological perspectives

 The study of the brain and nervous system, including molecular neuroscience, cellular neuroscience, cognitive neuroscience, psychophysics, computational modelling and diseases of the nervous system.